deadcoast/gate/docs/syntax_highlighter.md

     spark:"ϟ"
 ```

-If your syntax highlighter doesn't look like **Neon Cyberpunk Metaphysics**,
+If the syntax highlighter doesn't look like **Neon Cyberpunk Metaphysics**,
 you’ve done it wrong.

 ---